-One assumption inherent in much of the philosophical free will literature canvassed above and indeed everyday explanation of action is that representational mental states, such as beliefs and desires (e.g., my belief that it is raining and my desire that I not get soaked) inform - indeed are causes of - of my action (e.g., bringing an umbrella outside).
+One assumption inherent in much of the philosophical free will literature canvassed above and indeed everyday explanation of action is that representational mental states, such as beliefs and desires (e.g., my belief that it is raining and my desire that I not get soaked) inform-indeed are causes of-my action (e.g., bringing an umbrella outside).
 Hence my mental states represent, or are about, the world I encounter (objects, situations), and those representations causally impact my actions (see Crane 2014 for a good introduction to this and other issues of mental representation).
-For instance, one prevalent idea is that when we decide what to do, we not only consider, and hence, represent the world as it actually is, but we consider, or represent, the world as it could be.
+For instance, one prevalent idea is that when we decide what to do, we not only consider, and hence represent, the world as it actually is, but we consider, or represent, the world as it could be.
 That is, we entertain counterfactuals about the world.
-Chater and Oaksford (2013) draw on the literature on computation and computer programs to provide a theoretical framework for understanding how systems - whether natural (e.g., human minds) or artificial (computers) encode, or represent, both the actual situation and counterfactuals in their causal models of the world.
+Chater and Oaksford (2013) draw on the literature on computation and computer programs to provide a theoretical framework for understanding how systems-whether natural (e.g., human minds) or artificial (computers) encode, or represent, both the actual situation and counterfactuals in their causal models of the world.
 This theoretical work may find some application in the aforementioned work on persisting representations of alternative actions (Filevich and Haggard 2013).

-Another everyday assumption about decision-making and intentional action is that we as agents need to exert willpower from time to time - we need to resist satisfying our strong desires or urges.
+Another everyday assumption about decision-making and intentional action is that we as agents need to exert willpower from time to time-we need to resist satisfying our strong desires or urges.
 For example, if I am committed to cutting back on eating pastries, then when I see that delicious-looking blackberry scone at the coffee shop, it will require willpower to resist ordering and eating a scone.
 Psychologists have studied a close cousin of the folk notion of willpower in research on self-control and ego depletion (for the seminal study, see Baumeister et al. 1998).
-The basic idea is that we, as unified agents, must exercise self-control during various tasks - e.g., restraining our impulses, regulating our emotions, making difficult decisions, performing cognitively demanding tasks.
-Research shows, though, that this capacity for self-control is not unlimited: After engaging in decisions and actions that require self-control, agents can suffer from 'ego depletion' - the agent's self-control is temporarily diminished and so the agent does not perform as well on tasks that require self-control.
-That is, if one exercises self-control during some task, then it will be harder for one to do so on another task that required self-control.
-Recent work by Vohs et al. (2017) suggests that ego depletion can lead to a form of "mental passivity" in which agents are particularly disinclined to engage in subsequent tasks that required effort (e.g., eating food that requires some preparation, answering consumer questions) and more inclined to engage in passive tasks (e.g., watching TV).
-As we will outline in the research below, regardless of one's trait self-control - or relatively stable over time ability to exercise self-control, successful exercise of self-control is dependent upon previous attempts to exercise self-control.
+The basic idea is that we, as unified agents, must exercise self-control during various tasks-e.g., restraining our impulses, regulating our emotions, making difficult decisions, performing cognitively demanding tasks.
+Research shows, though, that this capacity for self-control is not unlimited: After engaging in decisions and actions that require self-control, agents can suffer from "ego depletion"-the agent's self-control.
+That is, if one exercises self-control during some task, then it will be harder for one to do so on another task that requires self-control.
+Recent work by Vohs et al. (2017) suggests that ego depletion can lead to a form of "mental passivity" in which agents are particularly disinclined to engage in subsequent tasks that require deflort (e.g., eating food that requires some preparation, answering consumer questions) and more inclined to engage in passive tasks (e.g., watching TV).
+As we will outline in the research below, regardless of one's trait self-control or relatively stable-over-time ability to exercise self-control-successful exercise of self-control is dependent upon previous attempts to exercise self-control.